ChiragB254/ChiragB254/README.md

 ![Chirag's github stats](https://github-readme-stats.vercel.app/api?username=ChiragB254&count_private=true&show_icons=true&theme=tokyonight&bg_color=00000000)

-- 🔭 I’m currently working on an Argumented Reality HandWritten Math Equations.
+- 🔭 I’m currently working on an Augmented Reality HandWritten Math Equations.
 <!-- It is one of my repo. check it out. -->
 - 🌱 I’m currently learning BlockChain and Django frameworks with some other things
 - 👯 I’m looking to collaborate on a CamScanner App